front-end-intermediate/session-7/readme.md

 export default Pirate;
 ```

 This time we will import the data into `App.js` as an object.
+Switch the array out for the object version of the pirate samples.

-* App
+* `App.js`:

 ```js
 import piratesFile from './data/sample-pirates-object';